zoxpx/pxdocs/content/shared/portworx-install-with-kubernetes-cloud-aws-1-prepare.md

 ---
-title: Shared
+title: Prepare AWS Kubernetes
-keywords: portworx, kubernetes, AWS
+keywords: kubernetes, AWS, on cloud
 description: Learn about preparing AWS Kubernetes.
 hidden: true
 ---

-#### Granting Portworx the needed AWS permissions {#aws-requirements}
+#### Granting Portworx the needed AWS permissions

 Portworx creates and attaches EBS volumes.
 As such, it needs the AWS permissions to do so.
 Below is a sample policy describing these permissions: